Managing Business Travel Risk During Uncertain Times

 These people may be able to arrange reliable, safe private transportation or accommodation which can be scarce at this time.
 COVID-19 is still a very real danger and every country wants to avoid a second wave of the coronavirus.
 Companies deciding to send employees abroad will need to take extraordinary measures to ensure their safety.

 Of course, a connected international partner can also provide you with additional information.
 They have their own in-country resources that can help your business accurately assess the situation for informed travel decisions.

 Review Travel & Health Coverage

-Duty of care is a company’s moral and legal obligation to keep its employees safe.
-A good travel risk management plan is the action plan that fulfills that obligation, increases traveler confidence and improves a company’s reputation.
+Review the fine print of insurance policies before travel occurs.
+If a company chooses to ignore travel advisories and insurance doesn’t cover the traveler, they are not demonstrating duty of care which is their moral and legal obligation to keep their employees safe.
+A good travel risk management plan fulfills that obligation, increases traveler confidence, and improves company reputation.

 If your company needs a first-hand in-country report regarding the current state of a region, Blueback Global can help.
 We’re a global business with a large team of regional experts that can provide your business with current, reliable insights.

 Mitigate business travel risk through accurate, timely information.
 We’re well-positioned and highly-experienced.
 Contact us for a free consultation.